StackVista/stackstate-docs/setup/agent/linux.md

 #### Disable Agent features

 Certain features of the Agent can optionally be turned off if they are not needed.
-To disable a feature, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart the StackState Agent](#start-stop-or-restart-the-agent).
+To disable a feature, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart StackState Agent V2](#start-stop-or-restart-the-agent).

 | Configuration item | Description |
 |:---|:---|